LBNL-ETA/CyDER/fmu/cymdisttofmu/doc/userGuide/source/installation.rst

 1. Python 3.4.x.
 32bit

-2. jinja2
+2. jinja2 (Python package)

-3. lxml
+3. lxml (Python package)

-4. pandas
+4. pandas(Python package)

-5. numpy
+5. numpy (Python package)

-6. cython
+6. cython (Python package)

 7. Modelica Parser

-8. C-Compiler (for cython and Modelica)
+8. C-Compiler (for Cython and Modelica)

 CYMDISTToFMU has been tested on Windows with:

   - Dymola 2017 FD01  (Modelica parser)
   - OpenModelica 1.11.0 (Modelica parser)
-  - Microsoft Visual Studio 10 Professional (Includes C-Compiler for cython and Modelica)
+  - Microsoft Visual Studio 10 Professional (Includes C-Compiler for Cython and Modelica)

 .. note::

    CYMDISTToFMU can use OpenModelica and Dymola to export CYMDIST as an FMU.

-   However OpenModelica does not copy all required libraries dependencies to the FMU.
+   However OpenModelica 1.11.0 does not copy all required libraries dependencies to the FMU.
    As a workaround, CYMDISTToFMU checks if there are missing libraries dependencies and copies the dependencies to the FMU.